Dogs at Risk for Nasal Mites

 Long-term respiratory issues

-Though rare, chronic cases may require more invasive treatments or even surgery to remove blockages or growths in the nasal cavity.
+Although rare, long-lasting situations may call for more invasive approaches or even surgery to clear blockages or abnormal growths inside that cavity.

 How Is This Condition Diagnosed?